Read letters from Nancy Collins

 About Nancy Collins

-In her last assignment in Egypt, Nancy divided her time between two ministries involving social justice issues.
-She worked in the International Relations Department of the Coptic Evangelical Organization for Social Services (CEOSS), and she facilitated Egypt’s Joining Hands Against Hunger network, Together for Family Development.
+Nancy Collins was appointed to mission service in January 1998 to serve as a mission co-worker in Cairo, Egypt where she divided her time between two social justice ministries.
+She worked in the International Relations Department of the Coptic Evangelical Organization for Social Services (CEOSS), and she facilitated Egypt’s Joining Hands Against Hunger group, the Together for Family Development Network.

 Nancy - November 13